Den starkaste

-The Strongest (Den starkaste) is a 1929 Swedish silent drama film directed by Axel Lindblom and Alf Sjöberg and starring Bengt Djurberg, Anders Henrikson and Gösta Gustafson.
+Den starkaste is a 1929 Swedish silent drama film directed by Axel Lindblom and Alf Sjöberg and starring Bengt Djurberg, Anders Henrikson and Gösta Gustafson.
 It was Sjöberg's debut film as a director.
 It was shot at the Råsunda Studios and on location in Norway.
 The film's sets were designed by the art director Vilhelm Bryde.

+Lindblom was inspired by a 1920 expedition to Bjørnøya and Spitsbergen in Svalbard to develop a film about the lives of people living in the Arctic circle.
+The film, which was reported to be Svensk Filmindustri's fourth production of the year, involved a directorial collaboration between Lindblom and Sjöberg, the latter an actor at the Royal Dramatic Theatre.
+Lindblom and Sjöberg co-wrote the script.
+On 22 May 1929, the production departed Stockholm by train for Narvik and Tromsø to begin a planned two-month filming expedition.